Missions Beyond Local

 We highly value our denominational ties.
 Here are some of the denominational agencies that enable us to be involved in the ‘work of the Kingdom’.

 Mennonite Central Committee (MCC) works alongside local churches and communities in more than 50 countries, including Canada and the United States, to carry out disaster relief, sustainable community development and justice and peace-building work in the name of Christ.
 MCC also seeks to build bridges to connect people and ideas across cultural, political and economic divides.

 Mennonite Mission Network (MMN) the mission agency of Mennonite Church USA, supports ministries in more than 50 countries.
 Mennonite Mission Network exists to lead, mobilize and equip the church to participate in holistic witness to Jesus Christ in a broken world.
 MMN envision every congregation and all parts of the church being fully engaged in mission – across the street, all through the marketplaces and around the world.

-Christian Peacemaker Teams (CPT) offers an organized, nonviolent alternative to war and other forms of lethal inter-group conflict.
+Community Peacemaker Teams (CPT) offers an organized, nonviolent alternative to war and other forms of lethal inter-group conflict.
 CPT provides organizational support to persons committed to faith-based nonviolent alternatives in situations where lethal conflict is an immediate reality or is supported by public policy.
 CPT seeks to enlist the response of the whole church in conscientious objection to war, and in the development of nonviolent institutions, skills and training for intervention in conflict situations.

 Mennonite Disaster Service is a volunteer network through which various constituencies of the Anabaptist church can respond to those affected by disasters in Canada and the United States.
 While the main focus of MDS is on clean up, repair and rebuilding homes, this activity becomes a means of touching lives and helping people regain faith and wholeness.